 There is really no “typical cleaning”, as most of the patients we see have individual needs and problems, but the following summary is fairly typical.
 For additional information, see the FAQ section for “What are the steps involved with a proper dental cleaning procedure?”.

 As soon as anesthesia is induced, a breathing tube is placed and the patient is started on gas anesthetic agents to maintain anesthesia.
-Monitoring equipment, including pulse oximetry (oxygenation monitor), EKG, and two different types of blood pressure measurements are then placed on the patient.
+We use more than one type of gas anesthetic agent and choose depending on each patient’s individual needs.
+The anesthetic monitoring equipment described above are then placed on the patient.
 The eyes are lubricated to prevent dryness, and warming air blankets and water blankets are placed around your pet.
 An IV fluid warmer is also used to help maintain normal body temperature.
-Anesthetic monitoring is constant during the procedure and Dr. Woodward is always within a few feet of every anesthetized patient.
+Anesthetic monitoring is constant during the procedure and the doctor is always close to every anesthetized patient.
 The patient’s face and eyes are always covered with a towel to prevent contamination, and gauze is placed in the back of the mouth to catch debris and fluid.
 All patients lay on and are covered by clean dry towels.

-After the teeth are thoroughly cleaned, rinsed, polished, and treated with fluoride, Dr. Woodward examines every part of the patient’s mouth and any abnormalities are noted on the dental chart.
-Any radiographs of abnormal areas are taken, and the owner is contacted with his findings.
+After the teeth are thoroughly cleaned, polished and rinsed, the doctor examines every part of the patient’s mouth and any abnormalities are noted on the dental chart.
+Full-mouth dental radiographs are then obtained and the owner is contacted with the findings.
 Any recommended treatment is explained to the owner, along with the costs for that treatment.
 In most cases, any required treatment can be performed at the same time as the cleaning.

-At discharge, all instructions are written out and fully explained.
+At discharge, your instructions are written out and fully explained.
 Pictures of your pet’s procedure are taken and printed out for your reference.
-You will be shown multiple pictures of your pet’s procedure and every dental X-ray taken of your pet on a flat screen monitor in the exam room.
+You will be shown multiple pictures of your pet’s procedure and dental X-rays.
 Any questions you might have will be answered prior to discharge.
+Our goal is for you to totally understand what procedures were done on your pet and why they were done.

 Finally, we will advise you of when your pet should be examined again.
 We will then call to remind you when any further care might be required.